The 15 Best Spots for Breakfast in Cape Town (2026 Local Guide!)

-Last Updated on December 17, 2025 by Hannah Stephenson
+Last Updated on May 8, 2026 by Hannah Stephenson

 Cape Town is full of fantastic breakfast spots.

-Whether you want to eat French toast on a rooftop or grab treats at a farmer’s market, there are a ton of amazing places to the most important meal of the day!
+Whether you want to eat French toast on a rooftop or grab treats at a farmer’s market, there are a ton of amazing places to enjoy the most important meal of the day!
 The only difficulty is choosing between them all.

 Personally, I LOVE going out for breakfast.
 I’m always trying out new spots with friends, and I’ve discovered some fantastic restaurants while living here.
 So if you’re looking for the best places for breakfast in Cape Town, just keep on reading!